desecho/ighelper-abandoned/README.rst

 |Build Status| |Requirements Status| |Codecov|

 The web application on Django_ 2, Vue.js_ 2, Bootstrap_ 4.
-It allows you to manage your followers.
+It allows you to manage your followers and medias.
 It also allows you to get statistics.

 Features: